 Framingham State University has made a commitment to address global climate change.
-Executive Order No. 484 and former President Timothy J. Flanagan's endorsement of the American College and University President's Climate Commitment combined with our responsibility as an institution of learning and our roles as responsible stewards of our environment have created a mandate for this Climate Action Plan.
+Executive Order No. 484 and the University President's endorsement of the American College and University President's Climate Commitment combined with our responsibility as an institution of learning and our roles as responsible stewards of our environment have created a mandate for this Climate Action Plan.